Update: Tax Highlights of “The One, Big, Beautiful Bill”

 New Business Tax Provisions

-- Deduction of Domestic Research and Experimental Expenditures - Restores immediate deductibility of domestic research or experimental expenditures for amounts paid or incurred in taxable years beginning after December 31, 2024, and before January 1, 2030.
+- Deduction of Domestic Research and Experimental Expenditures - Permanently restores immediate deductibility of domestic research or experimental expenditures for tax years starting after 12/31/2024.
+Allows small businesses (under $31 million in gross receipts) to retroactively expense unamortized R&D costs dating back to January 1, 2022.

 - New 179 Expense Limitations - Increases the maximum amount a taxpayer may expense under Sec.
 179 to $2.5 million and increases the phaseout threshold amount to $4 million.